BoboSchlonz/HoleInTheHeadBobo/README.md

 <img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/image4.jpg" width="150%">  |  <img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/image6.jpg" width="150%">
 <img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/image7.jpg" width="70%">  |  <img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/image11.jpg" width="70%">
 <img src="https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/image9.jpg" width="30%">  |  ![](https://github.com/BoboSchlonz/HoleInTheHeadBobo/blob/master/documentation/images/image8.jpg)
-## History of Trepanation
+### History of Trepanation

 Trepanation, the act of drilling a hole into one’s skull, is an old surgical procedure, perhaps the first one performed frequently, dating back 7,000 to 10,000 years.
 The operation is well documented in Europe, Africa, Asia and Meso- and South America.
 In ancient cultures it was performed for alleged mystical or religious reasons (e.g. demonic possession), but also to treat insanity, severe headaches and other chronic conditions.
 It is estimated that in some populations up to 6% of people were trepaned. <sup>[[1]](#footnote-1)</sup> The procedure is still performed today, for both medical and non-medical reasons.

-## Trepanation in different cultures
+### Trepanation in different cultures

 There is much speculation as to why ancient civilizations used trepanation as it was performed without head trauma - and still is.
 However, it is almost certain that all those who practiced it did so because they somehow connected the brain with behavior.
 Some anthropologists suspect that trepanation was performed as part of tribal or superstitious rituals.
 Other researchers believe that the procedure was used to treat diseases such as headaches, epilepsy, hydrocephalus and mental disorders.
 These were probably attributed to possession by evil demons, so that a hole in the skull would have provided an escape opportunity for demons.
 Some suspect that trepanation was used specifically to treat skull fractures with depression, and there is historical evidence that it was used for medical reasons.
 The reasons for trepanning and the instruments used for the procedure vary over time and from culture to culture.

 The first and second specimen of a trepaned skull where found in France in 1685 and 1816.
 Not much attention was paid to these first finds, the holes in the skull where assumed to be battle wounds.
 But many later findings of individual trepanned skulls or mass graves with up to 40 trepanned skulls pointed to the fact that the holes were man-made.

-## Trepanation in the 1960s and today
+### Trepanation in the 1960s and today

 Today, doctors still routinely use trepanation for traumatic brain injuries.
 In the 1960s and 1970s a great interest in methods for "opening the mind" and increasing perception and insight developed.
 Mostly this was tried pharmacologically, with LSD, marijuana, peyote and other hallucinogens.
 However, a much smaller group chose (additionally) trepanation, a more definitive approach in response to this need.
 Trepanation to improve brain function is still performed on dozens of people today.
 The greatest advocate of trepanation for non-medical purposes is a Dutchman named Bart Hughes, who claims that the procedure can be used to achieve a higher state of consciousness.

-### Bart Hughes
+#### Bart Hughes
 Bart Hughes was a scientist, a medical student, the son and grandson of doctors and is said to have discovered the mechanism behind getting high in 1962.
-He passed away without recognition in 2004.
 Bart was first given acid in 1958 as a medical student as part of a psychiatric experiment.
-His wife was friends with a lot of bohemians and he gradually moved into their company.
-He started smoking pot, having first established, that it is not toxic and that he did not become addicted.He became a enthusiastic smoker and began advocating it to his medical colleagues.
-When he and his wife had a daughter, they called her Mari-Juana.
+Gradually moving in the company of the Bohemians of that time, he started smoking pot, having first established, that it is not toxic and that he did not become addicted.
+He became an enthusiastic smoker and began advocating it to his medical colleagues.
+When he and his wife had a daughter, they called her Maria Juana.
 His advocacy of marijuana towards his medical colleagues gained him a bad reputation and later his flat was raided by the police looking for weed.
 This was reported in the newspapers, which did nothing to improve his image.
-A top professor of the psychiatry university of Amsterdam who previously asked him to become his assistant, now told him there was no place for him to practice in the whole city.
+A top professor of the psychiatry university of Amsterdam who previously asked him to become his assistant, now told him there was no place for him to practice in the whole city. <sup>[[2]](#footnote-2)</sup>
 Barts father always told him that he regretted practicing medicine, because his patients would not what he recommended (like becoming a vegetarian, taking cold showers in the morning, exercise..).
 He said if he could start over, he would become a writer.
 At this point in life Bart decided to give up within the profession and become an independent teacher and do his science on his own.
 He also never graduated because he failed an exam.